What is Alternating Current?

 - Frequency: (f) The number of cycles that a signal (voltage or current) has in one second.
 The frequency unit is: Hertz

 - Period: (T) The interval of time needed for a signal to be repeated.
 The Period has the formula: T = 1/f or the period (T) is the inverse of the frequency (f).

 Looking at the picture we see that there is a maximum and a minimum voltage.

-The difference between these two voltage values is called peak-to-peak voltage (Vpp) and is twice the peak Voltage (Vp) (see the picture).
+The difference between these two alternating current voltage values is called peak-to-peak voltage (Vpp) and is twice the peak Voltage (Vp) (see the picture).

-- RMS voltage.
-(Vrms): You can get the RMS voltage of an AC voltage using the formula: Vrms = 0,707 x Vp.
-This is the voltage value we get from a VOM.
+- RMS value.
+RMS voltage (Vrms): You can get the RMS value of an Alternating Current voltage using the formula: Vrms = 0,707 x Vp.
+This is the voltage value we get from a VOM / Multimeter.